iogbole/israelo/draft/2021-02-11-pi-project-overview.md

     The 8GB RAM board is used as a NAS Server, NFS persistent storage, and a Kubernetes worker node.

     The first 4GB RAM board is used as the Kubernetes master node.
-I also configured it as a worker node; however, I used NodeAffinity to selectively run lightweight workloads on this node.
+I also configured it as a worker node; however, I ensure to use <a href="https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity" target="_blank">NodeAffinity </a> to selectively run lightweight workloads on this nodes.

-    The second 4GB RAM  board is a Kubernetes worker node - again, I used node affinity to schedule heavier workloads on this node.
+    The second 4GB RAM  board is a Kubernetes worker node - again, I used NodeAffinity to schedule heavier workloads on this node.

     All three nodes run the Raspberry Pi OS.